mirage/mirage/NOTES.md

 ## Test suite targets

+These are useful to automatically run Xen kernels using `mir-run`.

     $ cd regress

-    # run a single test, as listed in a .spec file
+The general form is `<dir>/<base filename>.<backend>.exec` to run them.

+    # run the heads-and-tails test.
+    $ mir-build lwt/heads1.xen.exec
-    $ ocamlbuild lwt/heads1.exec
+    $ mir-build lwt/heads1.unix-socket.exec
-    $ cat _build/lwt/heads1.exec
+    $ cat _build/lwt/heads1.unix-socket.exec

+To build the raw kernel directly, prepend the backend as a virtual directory:

+    $ mir-build xen/lwt/heads1.xen
+    $ mir-build unix-direct/lwt/heads1.bin

+NOTE: if you use the automatic target, it will not have any VIFs or storage.
+Look at the `mir-run` script for arguments to plug in a VIF or block device or K/V store.
+E.g. to run the TCP echo test:

+    $ mir-build xen/net/tcp_echo.xen
+    $ mir-run -b xen _build/xen/net/tcp_echo.xen -vif br0

+This particular test defaults to `10.0.0.2` (look in the source), so you bridge will be `10.0.0.1` and you should be able to telnet to `10.0.0.2 55555`.

+In the build system, Xen kernels have a `.bin` extension, and all UNIX binaries are `.bin`.

+You can also define a suite of tests and run them all:

     # run a suite of tests, as listed in .suite
-    $ ocamlbuild lwt.run
+    $ mir-build lwt.run
     $ cat _build/lwt.run